Citroën Ami (electric vehicle): Fiat Topolino

 The Fiat Topolino is a rebadged version of the Citroën Ami and Opel Rocks.
-It is the only vehicle of the three that has a different front back and side design.
+It is the only vehicle of the three that has a different front, back and side design.
 On the front it resembles the design of the 1957 to 1975 Fiat 500, and on the back it features vertical taillights.
 The Dolcevita version features a canvas roof and ropes in place of doors.
-In 2025 Fiat released the Topolino Vilebrequin Collector’s Edition featuring a built-in shower among other things.
+In 2025 Fiat released the Topolino Vilebrequin Collector's Edition featuring a built-in shower among other things.
+Fiat began selling the Topolino in the United States in July 2026.